L3P3/lui/README.md

 This _may_ just have a small impact on performance and you may as well just use closures as the React guys are doing it.
 Modern browsers are quite efficient in frequent function definitions.
 But older browsers would heavily profit from externalizing function definitions.

-### Accessing html elements
+### Accessing dom elements

-In React, you pass an object to [html components](#html-components) via the prop `ref`.
+In React, you pass an object to [dom components](#dom-components) via the prop `ref`.
 In lui, you pass a function (eg. a setter) via the prop `R`.
-This way, you can get properties of the element or manipulate it in a way impossible via the props provided by html components.
+This way, you can get properties of the element or manipulate it in a way impossible via the props provided by dom components.

 ### Early exit